Key information

 - psychologists.

-Note: Massage therapists and clinical neuropsychologists assessing people with a claim in the Workers Compensation Scheme do not require SIRA approval.
+Note: Massage therapists and clinical neuropsychologists assessing people with a claim in the NSW Workers Compensation Scheme do not require SIRA approval.

 Approval requirements